Deepthivarughese/Methylated-CpG-PMP-Pattern/README.md

 The python code written will give the following information from the coordinates and relative positions of 3 CpG sites and their methylation status in a .csv file
 1. Median and coefficient of variation (CV) for single CpG coverage in each tissue and coverage statistics plotting.
 2. Identify PMPs with high specificity, minimizing false positives using a statistical approach to assign confidence
+3. Identify PMPs with high specificity, minimizing false positives using ML approach
-3. Identify PMPs with high specificity, minimizing false positives using statistical and ML approach to assign confidence
+4. Identify PMPs with high specificity, minimizing false positives using statistical and ML approach
-4. Calculate the mean variant read fraction (VRF) for each PMP in both tissues
+5. Calculate the mean variant read fraction (VRF) for each PMP in both tissues